a beginner's intro to zines by atozines

 Advent Calendar

 Research.
 Research.
 Research.
 Any zine shared by a zine retweet/reblog account does not have an automatic green check of approval for being credible.
 Take your time to research the zines you choose to dedicate time to and support.
-Do not blindly invest yourself in something you know nothing about.So where should you start?
+Please do not blindly invest yourself in something you know nothing about and hope that everything will just turn out okay in the end.So, where should you start?
 When it comes to researching zines, the most important things to consider is "What do I know about the zine?" and "Who are the mods?".
-The goal is not to encounter a displeasing surprise.1.
-The Basics
+The goal is not to encounter a displeasing surprise.

 Types of ProjectsThere are three categories that zines fit into: Free, Digital-only, and Physical.
 Each category has a different level of commitment and responsibility.
 This resource was made primarily with Digital-Only and Physical zines in mind due to the higher stakes and responsibility that come with it.